 With Canva anyone can be a designer.
 Want to design a business card for free?
 Canva can do that.
 Want to create a beautiful banner for your Facebook business page?
 Yep, Canva can help with that.
 Design anything for free and make people think you hired a designer.

-Whenever I need a ready made logo or some awesome fonts or stock photos for client work, I turn to the Creative Market.
+Whenever I need a ready-made logo or some awesome fonts or stock photos for client work, I turn to Creative Market.
 It's like the most beautiful virtual marketplace for all things creative.
 Beware, it's addictive!

 I’d LOVE to know what online tools you use for your VA business!
 How does this particular software save you time and increase your earning potential?